UMWEDU/umw-admissions-sync/_pages/checklist.md

 Take a look at the checklist below and start getting everything submitted.
 We’re excited to read your application!
 <h2><strong>Suggested filing dates:</strong></h2>
-Mary Washington continues to accept applications as COVID impacts plans and students need alternatives.
-We will continue to accept and review applications for admission as space is available in our class.
-The university's plan is to be face to face in late August for the fall semester.
 <ul>
  	<li>Nov.
 1 - Early Decision (notification by December 10 and reply date of January 10)</li>
  	<li>Nov.
 15 - Early Action (notification by January 31 and reply date of May 1)</li>